Brent Moss: Professional career

-Although not drafted the following year, he was invited to the Miami Dolphins training camp.
-After being cut, Moss then signed with the St. Louis Rams and in the 1995 season he accumulated 90 yards on 22 carries.
-This was his only playing time in the National Football League and he was released by the Rams during the team's 1996 summer training camp.
-This was followed by a brief off season stint with the Green Bay Packers in 1997 and brief stints in the World League of American Football, the Arena Football League, and the XFL.
-After a seven-year hiatus from football dating back to 2000, Moss returned to the football field with his hometown, minor league, Racine Raiders in July 2007.
+Although undrafted in the 1995 NFL draft, he was invited to the Miami Dolphins training camp.
+He was cut by the Dolphins, and then signed with the St. Louis Rams in the 1995 season, accumulating 90 yards on 22 carries.
+This was his only playing time in the National Football League, as he was released by the Rams during the team's 1996 summer training camp.
+This was followed by a brief off season stint with the Green Bay Packers in 1997 and brief stints in the World League of American Football, Arena Football League and XFL.